 We offer two types of testing to the tri-state area (Texas, Oklahoma, and New Mexico) for your herd: owner sampler, test type 40, and DHIR official testing, test type 20.
-You or your tester complete the test day (record milk weights and collect samples) and ship them to one of our labs.
+You or your tester complete the test day (record milk weights and collect samples) and ship them to our Canyon, TX lab.
 We enter the data and analyze your samples.
 Results are then sent over to the DRPC to complete processing.
 From there the data is matched to the doe and then submitted to the CDCB.

 3 Steps to Get You Started Testing